-How to Choose the Best Survival Bow
+Choosing the Best Survival Bow

-Though the concept is the same, most bows today rely on fiberglass which has most of the capabilities of wood but is lighter and stronger.
-All natural offerings do exist but the quality is often dubious and great care must be taken to ensure their longevity.
+Though the concept is the same, most survival bows today rely on fiberglass, which has most of the capabilities of wood but is lighter and stronger.
+All-natural offerings exist, but the quality is often dubious, and great care must be taken to ensure their longevity.

-How to Determine Draw Length
+How to Determine the Best Survival Bow Draw Length

 The first consideration is draw length since the draw weight of a bow will depend greatly on how far you pull it back.
 Most people have a draw length between 24 and 28 inches.
-A proper archery shop can measure your draw length but if that is not an option, hold your arms out to your sides like a “T” without stretching and measure from fingertip to fingertip, dividing this by 2.5 should get you pretty close.
+A proper archery shop can measure your draw length but if that is not an option, hold your arms out to your sides like a “T” without stretching and measure from fingertip to fingertip; dividing this by 2.5 should get you pretty close.

-Determining Your Ideal Draw Weight
+Determining Your Ideal Survival Bow Draw Weight

-A compound bow has cams or pulleys that make drawing smoother and take a lot of the pressure off holding at full draw.
-Holding a 60lb draw compound bow at full draw is nothing, holding a 60lb recurve at full draw is a beastly feat!
+A compound bow has cams or pulleys that make drawing smoother and take a lot of the pressure of holding at full draw.
+Holding a 60lb draw compound bow at full draw is nothing; holding a 60lb recurve at full draw is a beastly feat!
 Keep in mind your physical limitations.

-This probably seems pretty weak, especially if you have read of the legendary English war bows pulling upwards of 100 pounds but those bows were never meant for hunting.
-The average Native American bow pulled somewhere between 30 and 40 pounds and they killed bison with those things!
+This probably seems pretty weak, especially if you have read of the legendary English war bows pulling upwards of 100 pounds, but those bows were never meant for hunting.
+The average Native American bow pulled somewhere between 30 and 40 pounds, and they killed bison with those things!

-If you draw less than 28” the bow will not shoot at 45lbs.
-If you draw farther than 28” you may be putting additional stress on bow that will shorten the lifespan or possibly cause a failure that will be immediate and quite dramatic.
+If you draw less than 28″, the bow will not shoot at 45lbs.
+If you draw farther than 28″, you may be putting additional stress on the bow that will shorten the lifespan or possibly cause a failure that will be immediate and quite dramatic.

 Choosing the Material and Accessories for Your Survival Bow

 The handle area may be made of aluminum, plastic, wood, or a combination of these materials.
 Consider your environment.
-Lighter colored materials and woods may not be the best choice for a hunting implement, deer have amazing eyesight.
+Lighter-colored materials and woods may not be the best choice for a hunting implement; deer have amazing eyesight.

 They look good in the movies but are impractical in real life.
 It takes a lot of movement and makes a lot of noise to get your arrow ready.

 Use sights when you can but develop the skill to shoot without them should you need to.
 Most people will be surprisingly accurate without sights, almost like it’s ingrained in our genetics.

-Find what suits your needs and abilities and get out and shoot!
-There are few things that capture the imagination more than sending an arrow down range and hearing the satisfying ‘chunk’ as it sticks in the target.
+Find what suits your needs and abilities, and get out and shoot!
+Few things capture the imagination more than sending an arrow downrange and hearing the satisfying ‘chunk’ as it sticks in the target.

 Bear Grizzly Recurve Bow

-Unfortunately, it’s just too big for a bug out bag.
-If you want to use it in that capacity, you’re going to have to carry it or strap it to your pack.
+Unfortunately, it’s just too big for a bug-out bag.
+If you want to use it in that capacity, you must carry it or strap it to your pack.
 You can read our complete Bear Grizzly Recurve Bow Review here.

 SAS Tactical Survival Bow

-Samick Sage Takedown Recurve Bow
+Samick Sage Takedown Bow

-For the money, the Samick Sage absolutely performs with a smooth draw, decent arrow speed, and accuracy that will surprise even experienced archers.
+For the money, the Samick Sage performs with a smooth draw, decent arrow speed, and accuracy that will surprise even experienced archers.
 Check out our full Samick Sage Review for more information.

-Toparchery Archery 56" Takedown Hunting Recurve Bow
+Toparchery Takedown Recurve Bow